Camponotus dumetorum: Major

 The average length of a major worker ant is 10–13 mm.
 They contain flattened lobes at the base of their scape.
 While the head and the gaster are black in coloration, the thorax and legs have a dull brown color.
 The clypeus is textured with piligerous punctures and this caste of workers is predominantly covered by hair (especially on the gaster).

 Minor

 The average length of a worker minor is 6–9 mm.
-Other than a head that's more brown and shaped differently than that of the worker major, the only other distinct difference between a worker minor and worker major is a larger lobe at the base of the worker minors' scapes.
+Other than a head that is more brown and shaped differently than that of the worker major, the only other distinct difference between a worker minor and worker major is a larger lobe at the base of the worker minors' scapes.

 Male

 The average length of a male is 10–11 mm, and they share many of the same features as a male C. vicinus.
 However, their head appears less hairy, is reduced in length but greater in width, and have more visible frontal lobes at the base of the antennal scape.
 Their bodies are covered with stiff, yellow hairs and are generally dull in appearance with the exception of the gaster and legs.
-Compared to C. semitesaceus, they have larger petioles and longer occiputs.
+Compared to C. semitestaceus, they have larger petioles and longer occiputs.
 They are generally black in appearance with yellow wings.